baneo-ai/automated-lead-qualification-workflow-with-HubSpot-Integration/README.md

 - `webhook_server.py` → FastAPI server with `/webhook/hubspot` and `/webhook/vapi` endpoints.
 - `.env.example` → Example environment variables needed for the integration.

+	# NOTES: Debug logging below is intentionally verbose for local troubleshooting.
+	# It may include PII from transcripts or CRM events.
+REMOVE or SANITIZE before deploying to any shared/production environment.

 ---

 ## Setup Instructions